isomerpages/enterprisesg-sac-old/newsroom/news-releases/_posts/2018-09-28-Launch-of-New-Accreditation-Programme-for-ISMS-Certification.md

 ---
-layout: post
-title:  "Launch of New Accreditation Programme for ISMS Certification"
+title: 'Launch of New Accreditation Programme for ISMS Certification'
-date:   2018-09-28
+date: 2018-09-28T00:00:00.000Z
 permalink: /newsroom/news-releases/Launch-of-New-Accreditation-Programme-for-ISMS-Certification

 ---

 SAC is pleased to launch the new accreditation programme for Information Security Management System (ISMS) Certification on 28 September 2018.